-A cloud data warehouse is a database that is delivered as a managed service in the public cloud and is optimised for analytics, scale, and usability.
+A Cloud Data Warehouse is a database that is delivered as a managed service in the public cloud and is optimized for analytics, scale, and usability.
 Cloud-based data warehouses allow businesses to focus on running their businesses rather than managing a server room, and they enable business intelligence teams to deliver faster and better insights due to improved access, scalability, and performance.

 Key features of Cloud Data Warehouse

 Some of the key features of Cloud Data Warehouse are as follows: